phoebe-project/phoebe2-workshop/at_the_meeting.md

 1000 Ljubljana,
 Slovenia.

-The (in-person) one-week meeting will be held in room F3.

 # Accommodation

 There are many hotels in the center of Ljubljana that are within walking distance of the Department of Mathematics and Physics.
 From experience, we recommend the following three: